Capuchin monkey: Theory of mind

 The question of whether capuchin monkeys have a theory of mind—whether they can understand what another creature may know or think—has been neither proven nor disproven conclusively.
 If confronted with a knower-guesser scenario, where one trainer can be observed to know the location of food and another trainer merely guesses the location of food, capuchin monkeys can learn to rely on the knower.
 This has, however, been repudiated as conclusive evidence for a theory of mind as the monkeys may have learned to discriminate knower and guess by other means.
 Until recently it was believed that non-human great apes did not possess a theory of mind either, although recent research indicates this may not be correct.
 Human children commonly develop a theory of mind around the ages 3 and 4.

 Threats

 Capuchin monkeys are threatened by deforestation, the pet trade, and humans hunting for bushmeat.
 According to the IUCN Red List of Threatened Species, nearly all species are decreasing in population, with many facing threats of extinction.
 Since capuchins have a high reproductive rate and can adapt to different living environments, they can survive forest loss more than some other species; however, habitat fragmentation is still a threat.
 Predators include jaguars, cougars, jaguarundis, coyotes, tayras, snakes, crocodiles, birds of prey, and humans.
 The main predator of the tufted capuchin is the harpy eagle, which has been seen bringing several capuchin back to its nest.

+Indirect threats

+The growth of wildlife social media content has emerged as an important indirect threat to the conservation of capuchin monkeys.
+That's because new studies analyzing social media indicate that a large portion of images of capuchins on platforms like Instagram show them as pets rather than wild animals.
+This content often presents "humanized" monkeys wearing clothes or using diapers, and this can create a distorted perception that these primates are suitable as pets due to anthropomorphism.

+These studies have also demonstrated a clear association between the humanization (anthropomorphism) of capuchins on social media and an increase in public desire to have them as pets, and this could be influencing the illegal capture and trafficking, stimulating the illegal trade.
+For example, in Brazil capuchin monkeys are already the most frequently illegally commercialized wild animals.
+The way they appear on the internet also masks the species' true conservation status and the numerous ethical issues related to their captivity.